coastalwhite/intro-power-analysis/src/aes/automate.md

 ```

 > **Note:** Currently, our code is not very efficient and thus is might take
-> quite a bit of time for it to crack entire key.
+> quite a bit of time for it to crack the entire key.
 This will be optimized in
 > [Sidenote: optimizing our code](./optimization.md).

 This should output the following.